 Frequently Asked Questions

 We recommend that people who are 31 and older consider paying to travel with a group through black-owned travel companies like Tastemakers Africa (Birthright Travel Partner).
-Additionally, if you work with a high school, college, or community-based organization that serves youth or young adults of African descent, you may be able to participate as a Facilitator (costs covered) if your organization has an approved Birthright Program as a Education Partner.
-If you would like to introduce your organization to Birthright AFRICA to consider becoming an Education Partner please contact us.
+Please research which one may be the best fit for you and let them know Birthright AFRICA referred you.
+Additionally, if you work with a high school, college, or community-based organization that serves youth or young adults of African descent, you may be able to participate as a Facilitator if your organization has an approved Birthright Program as a Birthright Education Partner.
+Please let us know if you would like to introduce your organization to Birthright AFRICA.

 The global trip to a nation in Africa is typically 10 days.
-Prior to traveling abroad, the Birthright Program includes a 2-3 day trip to a nearby national city as well as 3 – 5 days of local exploration.
-To learn more, please see our powerful 2017 Program Recap Video which highlights the Birthright AFRICA vision, mission, and programmatic approach.
+Prior to traveling abroad, the Birthright Program includes a 2-3 day trip to a nearby national city as well as 3 – 5 days of exploration locally.
+To learn more, please see our powerful 2017 Program Recap Video below for a better understanding of the Birthright AFRICA vision, mission, and programmatic approach.